-- Either a Degree Mark of 50 or more: or - 120 credits at 50 or more and a Degree Mark of at least 48. - B.16.
+- Either a Degree Mark of 50 or more; or - 120 credits at 50 or more and a Degree Mark of at least 48. - B.16.
 Third Class Honours will be awarded to a candidate who meets the criteria for the award of an Honours degree (see 3.2 above) but who does not qualify for any other class of degree.
-For students progressing from a University of Essex Foundation degree to the final Stage of a University of Essex Honours degree, the marks from Stage Two of the Foundation degree are used in the calculation of the Honours Degree.
+For students progressing from a University of Essex Foundation degree to the final Stage of a University of Essex Honours degree2, the marks from Stage Two of the Foundation degree are used in the calculation of the Honours Degree.
 Stage marks from Stage Two of the Foundation degree and from the final Stage are weighted 40% and 60% respectively to give the Degree Mark.
 The degree class is calculated in accordance with the normal rules for three-year Honours degrees (see above). - B.17.
 For students progressing from Foundation degrees at other institutions into the final Stage of an Essex Honours degree, the final Stage marks only will be used in calculating the Degree Mark.
-The degree class is calculated in the following way: - First Class Honours will be awarded to a candidate who has a Degree Mark of 70 or more; - Upper Second Class Honours will be awarded to a candidate who has a Degree Mark of 60 or more;
+The degree class is calculated in the following way: - First Class Honours will be awarded to a candidate who has a Degree Mark of 70 or more; - Upper Second Class Honours will be awarded to a candidate who has a Degree Mark of 60 or more; - Lower Second Class Honours will be awarded to a candidate who has a Degree Mark of 50 or more; - Third Class Honours will be awarded to a candidate who meets the criteria for the award of an Honours degree (see 3.2 above) but who does not qualify for any other class of degree.

-&lt;sup>1 When determining the class of a degree for students who entered the Preliminary or First Stage of an award prior to 2012/13, the Board of Examiners should apply the methods of calculating the award classification as defined in the Rules of Assessment which were approved for students entering the Preliminary or First Stage of an award in academic year 2011/12 where this will benefit a particular student.
+1 When determining the class of a degree for students who entered the Preliminary or First Stage of an award prior to 2012/13, the Board of Examiners should apply the methods of calculating the award classification as defined in the Rules of Assessment which were approved for students entering the Preliminary or First Stage of an award in academic year 2011/12 where this will benefit a particular student.

-&lt;sup>2 References to University of Essex Foundation degrees also refer to validated awards (i.e. awards taken at the University or through a partner institution with a validated award).
+2 References to University of Essex Foundation degrees also refer to validated awards (i.e. awards taken at the University or through a partner institution with a validated award).